ADDA-js/learn-js/week1/notes_w1.md

 ## MiniLesson 1 - Using Terminal
 Get Terminal fired up!
 ### Git and Github
-1. type `git --version', if github isn't installed it will prompt you to install.
+1. type `git --version`, if github isn't installed it will prompt you to install.
 Do it!
 2. Go to https://github.com/awdriggs-js/Spring_2016
 3. Find the "Fork" button.
 Click it!
 4. Copy the HTTPS clone url.